 - Combine the grated pumpkin with the sultanas and add to the egg mixture.
 Stir thoroughly.

 - Fold in the flour mixture and stir until the dry ingredients are no longer visible.
-Pour the batter into the prepared baking dish and bake for 50 minutes.
+Pour the batter into the prepared baking tin and bake for 50 minutes.

-- Remove from the oven and allow to cool in the baking dish.
+- Remove from the oven and allow to cool in the tin.

 - While the cake is cooling make the chocolate drizzle.
-Place a bowl over a pot of hot (but not boiling, only simmering) water (about 3 cm of it) and add the cocoa, coconut oil and honey.
-Stir continually for a minute or so, then add 1-2 tablespoons of milk.
+Place a bowl over a pot of hot (but not boiling, only simmering) water (1/4 of a pot) and add the cocoa, coconut oil and honey.
+Stir continually for a minute or so, then add 1-2 tablespoons of the milk.
 Stir until the mixture is smooth and glossy.
 Add a bit more milk if the mixture is too thick.
 Drizzle the warm mixture liberally over the cake and serve.